computational-expression/activity06/README.md

 ## What to Submit

-- `main.py` - Your refactored Lab 5 code using the 8 required functions
+- `src/main.py` - Your refactored Lab 5 code using the 8 required functions
 - Make sure your code still runs correctly and produces the same output

-## Grading Criteria
+## Grading Rubric

-- **Function creation**: All 8 functions implemented correctly
-- **Parameter usage**: Functions use parameters effectively instead of global variables
-- **Code organization**: Main function is cleaner and more readable
-- **Functionality**: Program works the same as original Lab 5
-- **Best practices**: Good function names, appropriate return values

-This activity will help you see the power of functions for organizing code and making it more maintainable!
+This activity is assessed on a **pass/fail basis**:

+- **1 point**: Awarded if 50% or more of the program functionality is completed (4 or more functions)
+- **0 points**: Awarded if less than 50% of the program functionality is completed